neurobionics/opensourceleg/docs/tutorials/sensors/reading_adc.md

       - Default is [1] * num_channels.

 8. **voltage_reference** (float):
-      - Reference voltage in volts for input analog voltage comparison
+      - ADC reference voltage in volts
       - Default reference for ADS131M0x ADC is 1.2 V and should not be changed if using this ADC

 9. **gain_error** (List[int]):